Jacob-Armm/Slang-Embedded-Systems-Interfacing/README.md

 - **Device Bridge**

-    This layer is used to define and initialize the abstract structre of the system using SESI.
-This layer can also provides objects that define how HAMR generated components will interacts with the abstract architecture by defining what abstract device symbloizes the component and tranlating data into acceptable formats when data is passed between the components and the abstarct device.
+    This layer is used to define and initialize the abstract structure of the system using SESI.
+This layer can also provide objects that define how HAMR generated components will interact with the abstract architecture by defining what abstract device symbolizes the component and translating data into acceptable formats when the data is passed between the components and the abstract device.

 - **Abract Device Layer**

-    This layer is used to translate commands from the abract devices into pin commands that can be used in the Abstract-Physical Assocition layer.
+    This layer is used to translate commands from abstract devices into pin commands that can be used in the Abstract-Physical Association layer.
 While this layer is arbitrary since the pin commands can be called directly from the device bridge layer, this layer is still used to encapsulate the device behavior and provide a sense of parity.

 - **Abstract-Physical Association**